Analysis Overview

 Outputs

-• 5 x figures per strain (timeseries per condition)
+• 5 figures per strain (timeseries per condition vs empty-split controls)

-This function generates a red-blue heatmap of the p-value for different behavioural metrics across each condition compared to the empty-split control flies.
+This function generates a red-blue heatmap of p-values comparing each strain to the empty-split control across all conditions and behavioural metrics.

 Processing of other protocols